 |Copyright © Nucleus Medical Media, Inc.|

-- Pain, swelling, and/or tenderness just below the knee that usually worsens during physical activity
+- Pain and swelling below the knee that usually worsens during physical activity

 Osgood-Schlatter disease may go away when the bones and tendons have finished growing.
 The bump may be permanent.

-- An over-the-counter pain reliever, such as ibuprofen
+- Medicines to ease pain and swelling, such as ibuprofen

-- Delay specializing in one sport until late adolescence.
+- Delaying specializing in 1 sport until the late teen years

 Ortho Info—American Academy of Orthopaedic Surgeons http://orthoinfo.org

 Nakase J, Goshima K, et al. Precise risk factors for Osgood-Schlatter disease.
 Arch Orthop Trauma Surg.
 2015;135(9):1277-1281.

 Osgood-Schlatter disease.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/osgood-schlatter-disease-17 .
 Accessed October 8, 2020.